In New York (and Provo, and San Diego, and San Francisco) they are saying that

 Transport: As we can see in this exhibit, it takes a bicycle in order to bicycle, and in order to golf one either needs to walk or use a golf cart.
 ALSO in order to GO golfing one needs to drive to the golf course with clubs in hand.
 In order to bicycle one just needs to jump on a bicycle.
 So you inevitably are being environmentally friendly, and with being environmentally friendly you are going to save money.

-Here's a great article from Health & Fitness It talks about some more differences from golf and cycling.
+Health & Fitness It talks about some more differences from golf and cycling.
 Things like Health benefits, Family time, Cost etc...

 So is bicycling the new golf?
 I think it can be a viable way for execs to network over golfing, I think it's a better "sport" than golfing is by far.
 If I want to play a game that puts balls in holes I'll go play pool down on second street, (that guy really takes care of his tables AND cues they're PERFECT) and I'll bicycle there.